 On March 3, 2021, the University's Board of Trustee's authorized management to fund the capital expenditures associated with the renovation and expansion of Kelly Hall with a loan investment from the University's endowment portfolio, not to exceed \$40,000,000.
-The renovation will address the needs of the building envelope and modernize the building throughout to provide an improved living experience and include a 4,000 square foot addition to provide flexible open space for students.
+The renovation addresses the needs of the building envelope and modernizes the building throughout to provide an improved living experience and includes a 4,000 square foot addition to provide flexible open space for students.
 The loan investment is consistent with the asset allocation provisions of the University's endowment Investment Policy Statement.
 Furthermore, the interest rate associated with this loan investment is comparable to investments of similar risk that are available to the endowment for investment.

 The loan investment is interest-only over the five-year term, with a balloon payment of principal due no later the last day of the 60th month following the initial/first Anniversary Date.
 The interest rate is fixed for the first four years at 6.10% per annum ("Base Rate").
 Effective as of the fifth anniversary date, the Base Rate will increase to the greater of (a) 6.10% plus 100 basis points (bps) or (b) the 10-year U.S. Treasury note plus 200 bps, not to exceed a rate of 8%.
-While the loan investment is outstanding, any donor funds received in support of this project, in supporting or naming the building, or associated activities concerning the property, will be directly applied to the outstanding principal balance of the loan investment.
-The University will incur zero fees, and the entire loan investment can be prepaid, at any time, without penalty at the discretion of the University.
-As of June 30, 2021, borrowing had not yet commenced on the loan.
-As of June 30, 2022, the University borrowed \$4.0 million for the project.
+While the loan investment is outstanding, any donor funds received in support of this project, in supporting or naming the building, or associated activities concerning the property, are directly applied to the outstanding principal balance of the loan investment.
+The University incurs zero fees, and the entire loan investment can be prepaid, at any time, without penalty at the discretion of the University.
+As of June 30, 2023 and 2022, the University borrowed \$31.0 million and 4.0 million for the project.